smartiecereals/giddygoats/README.md

     - Install Node 6+
     - Use "--no-optional" flag, like this:
     `npm install --no-optional`
-  - Install client-side packages: `cd exponent. npm install`
+  - Install client-side packages: `cd exponent; npm install`
   - Create API keys for Google Maps and follow the instructions in keysPlaceholder.js to add your keys.
   - Download [Exponent client](https://docs.getexponent.com/versions/v9.0.0/introduction/index.html), which provides a simulator to preview your app during development.
     - Go to "Open Project" and open the exponent folder